slateci/slateci.github.io/_docs/cluster/cluster-install.md

-# Creating a SLATE Cluster

-The foundation of every SLATE Cluster are a collection of SLATE nodes.
+The foundation of every SLATE Cluster is a collection of SLATE nodes.
 Nodes can have a number of different functions, but the two largest roles of a SLATE node are Master and Worker.

-In addition to a number of different roles for a SLATE node, you can also create a node on either a CentOS virtual machine or physical hardware.
+A SLATE node can be created on either a virtual machine or physical hardware.

 ## Operating System Requirements